ThomasGons/Huffman/README.md

 The structure of the project is convenient, thus you can easily find your way. </br>
-By default, the sample files are in `config/` directory
+By default, there are some samples in `config/` directory (50kb to 2mb).

-The building of the project is done with `make` and all useful extensions </br>
+The building of the project is done with `make` and useful extensions </br>
-are described in the manual reachable with `make help`.
+to build the project are described in the manual reachable with `make help`.

 Once executable is created, you can use several options like compress and/or decompress </br>
 and ASCII text file.
 All of these options are in the execution's manual. </br>